Northwest Loan & Trust Company (Portland, OR)

 Newspaper Excerpt

-A notice on the doors says the cause of the suspension is the withdrawal of deposits and inability to realize on securities.
+the suspension was forced by the withdrawal of deposits and inability to realize on securities.

 Source